jonasbn/perl-critic-policy-logiclab-moduleblacklist/README.md

 # NAME

-Perl::Critic::Policy::Module::ModuleBlacklist - blacklist modules you want to prohibit use of
+Perl::Critic::Policy::logicLAB::ModuleBlacklist - blacklist modules you want to prohibit use of

 # AFFILIATION